NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 -
 Brief Relativity Summary
 -
 Energy is very difficult for people to comprehend.
 We understand things we can hold, lift, and see.
-If you knew that the USA consumed 3,902 tera watt hrs in 2016 it seems incomprehensible.
-What if I told you that this could be loaded into the back of your truck and would weigh 344.6 lbs?
+If you knew that the USA consumed 3,902 tera watt hours in 2016 it seems incomprehensible.
+What if I told you that this could be loaded into the back of your truck and would weigh 344.6 lbs.?
 (156.3 kg)

 Time is not a special unit; it is part of space and should be measured in meters, specifically three hundred million meters.
 Substituting the new value for s makes the speed of light a unitless constant equal to one.